EMPLOYEE BENEFIT INFORMATION CENTER

 Health Insurance- The county currently offers health insurance to eligible employees at no cost administered by Blue Cross of Idaho's.
 The county also pays 80% of the additional premium for dependent coverage if elected.
 Coverage for eligible employee begins on the first of the month following a full calendar month of qualified service.
 Employees must be regularly assigned to work 30 hours or more per week to qualify for health insurance benefits.
 Coverage includes medical services, $300 annual accident benefit, prescription medications, vision care and wellness or preventative care benefits.
 Follow the links below for a description of the Blue Cross PPO plan coverage.
 Employees may obtain list of "In-Network" providers, check on the status of a claim, check deductible balances, etc. by registering on the Blue Cross of Idaho web site or by calling the local Blue Cross office at 522-8813.
 For a list "In-Network" vision service providers, to check on a claim or to file a vision claim for services from an out of network provider follow this link to the Vision Services Plan web site.
 Our independent agent, Ryan Anderson is also available at 523-3924 to answer questions about health and dental benefits and assist with claims issues.

-Dental Insurance - The county currently offers dental insurance to eligible employees at no cost through Delta Dental.
+Dental Insurance - The county currently offers dental insurance to eligible employees at no cost through Delta Dental and Willamette.
 The county also pays 80% of the additional premium for dependent coverage if elected.
-This is an incentive plan that pays 70% - 100% of routine, diagnostic and preventive services with no deductible up to a maximum of $1,250 per person per year.
+This is an incentive plan that pays 70% - 100% of routine, diagnostic and preventive services with no deductible up to a maximum of $1,250 per person per year with Delta Dental.
 Other services are generally covered at 50%.
-Employees must work at least 20 hours per week on a regular basis to qualify for this benefit.
+Employees must work at least 30 hours per week on a regular basis to qualify for this benefit.
+Please see attached Willamette Summary of Benefits for coverages.

 Paid Leave and Holidays - The county offers a generous paid leave benefit and 11 paid holidays for most full-time employees.
 Part-time employees who regularly work 20 or more hours per week receive prorated paid leave and holiday benefits.
 More information information regarding paid leave and holidays is available in the Employee Handbook.